 Fat, along with carbohydrate and protein, constitutes a basic macronutrient component of food.
 However, not all fats are created equal.
-Understanding the difference between the various types of fat is key, and there are different types of fat that have various health benefits associated with them.
+Understanding the differences between the various types of fat is key.
+There are different types of fat that have various health benefits associated with them.

 As a macronutrient, fat promotes:

 Saturated fats are those that are usually in a solid form at room temperature:

 High intake of these types of fat is often associated with heart disease risk and unhealthy weight gain.
 This is because high consumption of saturated fat raises levels of “bad” cholesterol, called low-density lipoprotein (LDL).

 In 2015, the U.S. Food and Drug Administration gave the food industry three years to remove all artificial trans fats from food products, declaring the unsafe.2 Trans fats are produced as a result of processing liquid oils into solid fats, a process called hydrogenation.
 Trans fats are found in:

 - Fried and battered food